 If you’re adding events to your calendar, you need to make sure you give your audience plenty of time to discover them!
-You can increase the likelihood of discoverability by adding new events at least a week before the event is set to take place.
+You can increase the likelihood of discoverability by adding new events at least a week before they are set to take place.

 If you need to reject an event, always include an explanation with constructive feedback for the submitter.
 This way, they can re-submit their event with your tweaks.
 What’s more, this builds trust with your community and helps guarantee that future submissions will meet your requirements!

-If you’re not already doing so, you should consider promoting your events to your community!
-Consistency is the key to promotion — you want to make sure you’re Featuring and/or Sponsoring events throughout the whole year, so there’s always eye catching content on your calendar.
+If you’re not already doing so, you should consider promoting events to your community!
+Consistency is the key to promotion—you want to make sure you’re Featuring and/or Sponsoring events throughout the whole year, so there’s always eye catching content on your calendar.

 We’ve found that certain content in an event greatly increases discoverability, which is exactly what the EventReach tool gauges.
-You should aim to get all of your events to a healthy score (70%) so your events can be maximized to ‘reach’ the most amount of Users possible.
+You should aim to get all of your events to a healthy score (70%) so they can be maximized to ‘reach’ the most amount of users possible.

 6. Utilize Channels

 You probably already have event series, annual events, or just ‘like’ events on your calendar, but are you using Channels to display them?
-If not, it’s the perfect time to put these events into a Channel so your Users can easily these events all in one place.
+If not, it’s the perfect time to put these events into a Channel so your users can easily find them all in one place.